statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (e) collaborate in seeking feasible methods to expand trade for the purpose of economic development, through international harmonization and adjustment of national policies and regulations, through technical and commercial standards affecting production, transportation and marketing, and through export promotion by the establishment of facilities for the increased flow of trade information and the development of market research; and

 (f) establish such institutional arrangements as may be necessary to further the objectives set forth in Article XXXVI and to give effect to the provisions of this Part.

 ### Annex  A

-####List of territories referred to in paragraph 2 (a) of Article I
+####<sup> 1)   [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>List of territories referred to in paragraph 2 (a) of Article I

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>   United Kingdom of Great Britain and Northern Ireland Dependent territories of the United Kingdom of Great Britain and Northern Ireland Canada Commonwealth of Australia Dependent territories of the Commonwealth of Australia New Zealand Dependent territories of New Zealand Union of South Africa including South West Africa Ireland India (as on April 10, 1947) Newfoundland Southern Rhodesia Burma Ceylon Certain of the territories listed above have two or more preferential rates in force for certain products.
+United Kingdom of Great Britain and Northern Ireland Dependent territories of the United Kingdom of Great Britain and Northern Ireland Canada Commonwealth of Australia Dependent territories of the Commonwealth of Australia New Zealand Dependent territories of New Zealand Union of South Africa including South West Africa Ireland India (as on April 10, 1947) Newfoundland Southern Rhodesia Burma Ceylon Certain of the territories listed above have two or more preferential rates in force for certain products.
 Any such territory may, by agreement with the other contracting parties which are principal suppliers of such products at the most-favoured-nation rate, substitute for such preferential rates a single preferential rate which shall not on the whole be less favourable to suppliers at the most-favoured-nation rate than the preferences in force prior to such substitution.
 The imposition of an equivalent margin of tariff preference to replace a margin of preference in an internal tax existing on April 10, 1947, exclusively between two or more of the territories listed in this Annex or to replace the preferential quantitative arrangements described in the following paragraph, shall not be deemed to constitute an increase in a margin of tariff preference.
 The preferential arrangements referred to in paragraph 5 (b) of Article XIV are those existing in the United Kingdom on April 10, 1947, under contractual agreements with the Governments of Canada, Australia and New Zealand, in respect of chilled and frozen beef and veal, frozen mutton and lamb, chilled and frozen pork, and bacon.
 It is the intention, without prejudice to any action taken under part I (h) of Article XX, that these arrangements shall be eliminated or replaced by tariff preferences, and that negotiations to this end shall take place as soon as practicable among the countries substantially concerned or involved.
 The film hire tax in force in New Zealand on April 10, 1947, shall, for the purposes of this Agreement, be treated as a customs duty under Article I. The renters' film quota in force in New Zealand on April 10, 1947, shall, for the purposes of this Agreement, be treated as a screen quota under Article IV.
 The Dominions of India and Pakistan have not been mentioned separately in the above list since they had not come into existence as such on the base date of April 10, 1947.

 ### Annex  B

-####List of territories of the French Union referred to in paragraph 2 (b) of Article I
+####<sup> 1)   [Red: Gewijzigd bij het (Eerste) Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vierde Protocol van verbeteringen en wijzigingen van de teksten van de tarieflijsten behorende bij de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>List of territories of the French Union referred to in paragraph 2 (b) of Article I

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het (Eerste) Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vierde Protocol van verbeteringen en wijzigingen van de teksten van de tarieflijsten behorende bij de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>   France French Equatorial Africa (Treaty Basin of the Congo and other territories) <sup> *)  For imports into Metropolitan France and Territories of the French Union.  </sup> French West Africa Cameroons under French Trusteeship <sup> *)  For imports into Metropolitan France and Territories of the French Union.  </sup> French Somali Coast and Dependencies French Establishments in Oceania French Establishments in the Condominium of the New Hebrides <sup> *)  For imports into Metropolitan France and Territories of the French Union.  </sup> Indo-China Madagascar and Dependencies Morocco (French zone) <sup> *)  For imports into Metropolitan France and Territories of the French Union.  </sup> New Caledonia and Dependencies Saint-Pierre and Miquelon Togo under French Trusteeship <sup> *)  For imports into Metropolitan France and Territories of the French Union.  </sup> Tunisia
+France French Equatorial Africa (Treaty Basin of the Congo <sup> *) For imports into Metropolitan France and Territories of the French Union. </sup> and other territories) French West Africa Cameroons under French Trusteeship <sup> *) For imports into Metropolitan France and Territories of the French Union. </sup>  French Somali Coast and Dependencies French Establishments in Oceania French Establishments in the Condominium of the New Hebrides <sup> *) For imports into Metropolitan France and Territories of the French Union. </sup>  Indo-China Madagascar and Dependencies Morocco (French zone) <sup> *) For imports into Metropolitan France and Territories of the French Union. </sup>  New Caledonia and Dependencies Saint-Pierre and Miquelon Togo under French Trusteeship <sup> *) For imports into Metropolitan France and Territories of the French Union. </sup>  Tunisia

 ### Annex  C

-####List of territories referred to in paragraph 2 (b) of Article I as respects the Customs Union of Belgium, Luxemburg and the Netherlands
+####<sup> 1)  [Red: Gewijzigd bij het Derde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vierde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vijfde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>List of territories referred to in paragraph 2 (b) of Article I as respects the Customs Union of Belgium, Luxemburg and the Netherlands

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Derde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vierde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Vijfde Protocol van verbeteringen van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>   The Economic Union of Belgium and Luxemburg Belgian Congo Ruanda Urundi Netherlands New Guinea Surinam Netherlands Antilles Republic of Indonesia For imports into the territories constituting the Customs Union only.
+The Economic Union of Belgium and Luxemburg Belgian Congo Ruanda Urundi Netherlands New Guinea Surinam Netherlands Antilles Republic of Indonesia For imports into the territories constituting the Customs Union only.

 ### Annex  D

 ####List of territories referred to in paragraph 2 (b) of Article I as respects the United States of America

 Wordt voorlopig toegepast per 01-01-1948

 United States of America (customs territory) Dependent territories of the United States of America Republic of the Philippines The imposition of an equivalent margin of tariff preference to replace a margin of preference in an internal tax existing on April 10, 1947, exclusively between two or more of the territories listed in this Annex shall not be deemed to constitute an increase in a margin of tariff preference.